-Even though the parallels are not identical, they have much in common, and the impression is that they all came from the same source, a source that was very similar to Masekhet Sefer Torah.
-These parallels can be divided into three groups: Masekhet Sefer Torah and y.
-Meg.; b.
+Even though the parallel texts are not identical, they have much in common, and the impression is that they all came from the same source, a source that was very similar to Masekhet Sefer Torah.
+These texts can be divided into three groups: Masekhet Sefer Torah and yMeg.; b.
 Shev., and Soferim.
-The Babylonian Talmud is the closest parallel to Masekhet Sefer Torah.
-It fills some missing data: the verse that Masekhet Sefer Torah is referring to is Gen 18:3.
-Like all the other parallels, it differs from Masekhet Sefer Torah, in that they speak of 'one' occurrence, and not the order in which it appears, 'first'.
+The passage from the Babylonian Talmud is the closest parallel to Masekhet Sefer Torah.
+It fills in some missing data: the verse that Masekhet Sefer Torah is referring to is Gen 18:3.
+Like all the other parallels, it differs from Masekhet Sefer Torah, in that they speak of ‘one’ occurrence, and not the order in which it appears, ‘first’.
 In addition, the ruling is handed down by R. Eleazer b.
-Azariah in the name of R. Eliezer of Modi'in.
-According to y.
-Meg. on the other hand, the controversial verse is Gen 20:13, and it is an anonymous sage who disagrees.
+Azariah in the name of R. Eliezer of Modi‘in.
+According to yMeg. the controversial verse is Gen 20:13, and it is an anonymous sage who disagrees.
 As for Masekhet Soferim, it represents a hybrid version.
-A redactor supplemented with the material found in y.
-Meg.: the alternative identification of the controversial verse, the explanation to its sacredness, and conflating the anonymous dispute on Gen 20:13 with R. Ḥanina the brother of Rabbi Yehoshua (who disagreed regarding Gen 18:3).
+A redactor supplemented with the material found in yMeg.: the alternative identification of the controversial verse, the explanation to its sacredness, and conflating the anonymous dispute on Gen 20:13 with R. Ḥanina the brother of Rabbi Yehoshua (who disagreed regarding Gen 18:3).
 What were the motives of the redactors to add or change what seems to be the original meaning of the passage?
-To try to answer this question, we must take a closer examination of Gen 18:3.
+To try to answer this question, we must take a closer look at Gen 18:3.

 Genesis 18:3 – Interpretive Traditions and Disputes